-“It was very much in the mould of the boutique clubs you see today” says Phillip, who had returned from an athletics scholarship at UCLA and was on the cusp of the company’s eureka moment.
+“It was very much in the mould of the boutique clubs you see today,” says Phillip, who had returned from an athletic scholarship at UCLA and was on the cusp of the company’s eureka moment.

 “I saw the birth of aerobics in the US and brought a friend from the UCLA track team who had been teaching classes out to New Zealand to help us get it started.